Role

 Yes.
 Format (bullets, paragraphs, email, code) and length (short, 500 words, 3 points) reduce edits and give you exactly what you need.
 Vague prompts often produce long, generic text that you have to trim or rewrite.

-Pick a type such as essay, email, blog post, press release, cover letter, summary, or leave it on Auto.
+Pick a type such as essay, email, blog post, press release, cover letter, summary, recipe, or leave it on Auto.
 The tool adds the right structure and constraints for that type so the AI knows what you expect.

 Start with who should answer (role), what you want (task), and how you want it (format and length).
 One clear task per prompt works best.
 Adding "avoid" or "don't" constraints helps the AI skip what you don't want.